DeveloperFia/capstone-TracySpitler/docs/readme.md

 > Example: Technical Requirement - FFMPEG
 > Server side service to handle video.
 Needed to extract single frames to turn into thumbnails.

-> Example: Issue - Thumbnail Generate:
-> Detailed description of the usage I intend to do... how exactly that will work for the user.
-> Technical Requirement: FFMPEG

 ### Programming Languages

 Identify what programming languages you are using.
 Provide links to their respective documentation sites.

 ### Integrations

 Identify what 3rd party packages, libraries, or external integrations you are using.
-Provide links to their respective documentation sites.
+Provide links to their respective documentation.

-### Deployment Workflow

-Document the release process for your application from new feature creation through live deployment.
-This will be heavily focused on this week's research.

 ### Web Host